 Touchdown speed should be 75 mph with the standard 20° flap setting.
 A no-flaps landing has a touchdown speed of 80mph, while a full 40° flaps landing (useful when landing over obstacles, or in a short distance) should be at 70 mph.
-Vertical velocity downward in excess of 500 ft/min (.5 on the VVI gauge) risks damage to the plane, and velocity downward in excess of 850 ft/min almost variably causes a crash.
+Vertical velocity downward in excess of 500 ft/min (.5 on the VVI gauge) risks damage to the plane, and velocity downward in excess of 850 ft/min almost invariably causes a crash.
 When landing, touch down the two rear wheels first, then the nose wheel.
-A three point-landing tends to cause skipping and hopping to 1000' for another downwind leg.
+A three point-landing tends to cause skipping and hopping (porpoising) down the runway!